A-Nitram/Jaxxa-Rimworld/README.md

 -Refactoring code and renaming mod to Enhanced Development --Code for individual modules will now be split up where logical
----This reduces the dependency of the ED-Core / EPE-Core module --Documentation primarilly provided as manuals included in the download rather than on the github wiki
+---This reduces the dependency of the ED-Core / EPE-Core module --Documentation primarilly provided as  included manual in the download rather than on the github wiki
----Manuals provided in .docx and .pdf format
+---Manual provided in .docx and .pdf format
----One general manual for the main mod
----Individual manuals that go into details on specific moduals -Increased work to build Embrasures
+-Increased work to build Embrasures
 ~~~